Advanced Technologies & Insights

 New breakthroughs in AI, machine learning, and automation have generated so much interest in the business sector and the media over the last five years that these three distinct fields now tend to become conflated in the public mind — particularly when any of them fail.

-Perhaps that's inevitable, since there's some conceptual crossover between systems which attempt to imitate human thought processes, systems which imitate human learning processes and systems which replace repetitive human activity; but it can also mean that little distinction is made in the public mind between the safety standards and programming practices behind such varied fields as infotainment, business systems and safety-critical embedded software systems.
+Perhaps that’s inevitable since there’s some conceptual crossover between systems that attempt to imitate human thought processes, systems that imitate human learning processes, and systems that replace repetitive human activity; but it can also mean that little distinction is made in the public mind between the safety standards and programming practices behind such varied fields as infotainment, business systems, and safety-critical embedded software systems.

-In reality, there's a world of difference.
-NASA long ago set the tone and philosophy for safety-critical vehicle software, favouring proven languages over less seasoned newcomers, and prioritising the 'human factor' of acknowledged expertise in embedded software development.
-It's a mind-set that has trickled down to the industry development pipeline for safety-critical consumer-level systems, for very pragmatic reasons.
+In reality, there’s a world of difference.
+NASA long ago set the tone and philosophy for safety-critical vehicle software, favoring proven languages over less seasoned newcomers, and prioritizing the ‘human factor’ of acknowledged expertise in embedded software development.
+It’s a mindset that has trickled down to the industry development pipeline for safety-critical consumer-level systems, for very pragmatic reasons.